Diebbo/assigment-1-computational-geometry/report/main.typ

 The benchmark results can be seen in @fig:merge-sequential-vs-parallel.

 #figure(
-  caption: "Performance comparison between the sequential and parallel benchmark implementations", image("BM_SequentialMerge vs BM_ParallelMerge.png"), ) <fig:merge-sequential-vs-parallel>
+  caption: "Performance comparison between the sequential and parallel merge implementations", image("BM_SequentialMerge vs BM_ParallelMerge.png"), ) <fig:merge-sequential-vs-parallel>